ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 # Build configuration

-Build steps are automated in GitHub Actions workflows.
+Build steps are automated in GitHub Action workflows.
 These workflows are set up during project creation.
 Deploy Now analyzes your repositories and suggest the required build steps accordingly.
-Build steps can make use of Node.js, Composer or Budnler.
-After the set up, build settings can be edited directly in the GitHub Actions workflow files stored in the repository.
+Build steps can make use of Node.js, Composer or Bundler.
+After the set up, build settings can be edited directly in the GitHub Action workflow files stored in the repository.

 Configurations can be made under `.github/workflows/deploy-now.yaml` for [workflow v1](/docs/git-integration/#v1-projects-created-until-112022) and `.github/workflows/[project-name]-build.yaml` for [workflow v2](docs/git-integration/#v2-projects-created-from-112022).
 More information about the Deploy Now workflows can be found under [GitHub integration](/docs/git-integration/).